Watchman Nee: Response of Supporters

+Views of Critics

+Leung Ka-Lun, Lily M. Hsu, and others argue that Nee had serious problems in his relationships with women.
+Lily M. Hsu, a former church member, reported that in 1956 she and Zhang Xikang visited Miao X-chun, one of two alleged victims, the other being Zhang X-nian, both of whom were female coworkers of Nee.
+Miao acknowledged that an incident had occurred.
+The church subsequently revoked the ministerial positions of the two coworkers for concealing the matter.

 Publications

 In addition to speaking frequently before many audiences, Watchman Nee authored various books, articles, newsletters, and hymns.
 Most of his books were based on notes taken down by students during his spoken messages.
 Some books were compiled from messages published previously in his periodicals.

 Watchman Nee's best-known book in English is The Normal Christian Life, is based on talks he delivered in English during a trip to England and Europe in 1938 and 1939.
 There he expressed theological views on the New Testament book of Romans.
 The English messages of The Normal Christian Life were first published chapter by chapter in the magazine A Witness and A Testimony beginning in the November–December issue in 1940.
 It was later published as a book by Witness and Testimony Publishers in August 1945 and advertised in the September–October edition of the A Witness and A Testimony magazine.

 Some of Watchman Nee's best-known books include: